zxgangandy/gid/README.md

 - light and easy to use
 - distributed id generator
 - worker id persistence solution (in database instead of cache storage)
+- support clock moved backwards(can be disabled)
+- support id length customer lower than 64 bits

 ## Design